André Matias

 André Matias (born 22 June 1989) is an Angolan rower.
 He competed in the men's lightweight double sculls event at the 2016 Summer Olympics.
 Matias and his partner Jean-Luc Rasamoelina finished second in the Men's Lightweight Double Sculls D-Final at the 2016 Rio Olympics, and 20th overall.
+He is a graduate of Hamilton College and Georgetown University Law Center.

+Born in Angola he has also lived in Portugal where he has family.
+He lives in Washington D.C.'s Georgetown neighborhood.